-We have created our out of term-time institutes so that teachers can come together and enjoy a ‘working holiday’ learning about different aspects of teaching writing and can network and enjoy the company of like minded colleagues.
+We have created our multi-day writing institutes so that teachers can come together and enjoy what feels like a ‘working holiday’ where they can learn about different aspects of teaching writing, network, and enjoy the company of like minded colleagues.
 Our institutes are designed to run in either in or out of term time.
-We have found that these ‘working holidays’ can be particularly attractive to schools who are committed to improving children’s writing experiences and outcomes but may have limited budgets.
+We have found that these institutes can be particularly attractive to schools who are committed to improving children’s writing experiences and outcomes but may have limited budgets.
 Senior leadership teams are often willing to pay or heavily subsidise teachers’ participation in these institutes particularly if they are run outside of term-time.

 Writing Across The Curriculum

 Featuring: Ross Young, Jonny Walker & Felicity Ferguson

 Limited to 10-30 delegates

 The Writing For Pleasure Centre will lead a three day institute that focuses on writing across the curriculum in KS2.
 This institute will help you and your school teach children how to write meaningfully and successfully across the subject domains.
 It will also help teachers identify the qualities of successful writing within the subject-specific disciplines.
 Therefore, this institute will be just as useful for coordinators of the foundation subjects as it will be for literacy coordinators.
 Our mission is for you to leave the institute itching to do some of your own writing too!